Code360In/katacoda-1/linux2/lesson1_2.md

 Now, we will look into creating files.
 First, remind yourself what the `ls` command is currently showing:
 > `ls`{{execute}}

 Suppose we would like to create a text file.
 We can use a new command - `echo`.
 It is used to print its arguments out on the terminal, and combining it with a redirect.
-To write in the content in the text file, we can simply use ">" symbol:
+To write in the content in the text file, we can simply use ">" symbol.

+Here, we will create two text files **text1.txt** and **text2.txt**:
 > `echo "This is the first text file." > text1.txt`{{execute}}
 >
 > `echo "This is the second text file." > text2.txt`{{execute}}